algosup/2024-2025-project-3-quickest-path-team-1/documents/TechnicalSpecifications.md

 #### 1. Software

 The software used to develop the project, we use Visual Studio and Visual Studio Code and the data file used is a CSV (but the alghorithm needs to be compatible with other types of data documents).
 Those development software are used on schoool or personnal Windows and MacOS.
-We need an internet connection given by the ALGOSUP's wifi or personnal fiber for those who work at home.
+We need an internet connection given by the ALGOSUP's WIFI or personnal fiber for those who work at home.

 #### 2. Time & Human